opyapeus/psimp/README.md

 ## Memo

-This is not cut out as a library for now, but is a monorepo to modify and check the model easily.
+It is not cut out as a library for now, but is a monorepo to modify and check the model easily.